-A lawyer employed or retained to act for an organization, including a corporation. confronts a difficult problem about confidentiality when he or she becomes aware that the organization may commit a dishonest, fraudulent, criminal, or illegal act.
-This problem is sometimes described as the problem of whether the lawyer should "blow the whistle" on his or her employer or client.
-Although the Rules of Professional Conduct make it clear that the lawyer shall not knowingly assist or encourage any dishonesty, fraud, crime, or illegal conduct (rule 2.02(5)), it does not follow that the lawyer should disclose to the appropriate authorities an employer's or client's proposed misconduct.
-Rather, the general rule, as set out above, is that the lawyer shall hold the client's information in strict confidence, and this general rule is subject to only a few exceptions.
+lawyer shall hold the client's information in strict confidence, and this general rule is subject to only a few exceptions.
 Assuming the exceptions do not apply, there are, however, several steps that a lawyer should take when confronted with the difficult problem of proposed misconduct by an organization.
-The lawyer should recognize that his or her duties are owed to the organization and not to the officers, employees, or agents of the organization.
-The lawyer should therefore ask that the matter be reconsidered, and the lawyer should, if necessary, bring the proposed misconduct to the attention of a higher (and ultimately the highest) authority in the organization despite any directions from anyone in the organization to the contrary.
-If these measures fail, it may be appropriate for the lawyer to resign in accordance with the rules for withdrawal from representation (rule 2.09).
+The lawyer should recognize that his duties are owed to the organization and not to the officers, employees or agents of the organization.
+The lawyer should, therefore, ask that the matter be reconsidered, and the lawyer should, if necessary, bring the proposed misconduct to the attention of a higher (and, ultimately, the highest) authority in the organization despite any directions from anyone in the organization to the contrary.
+If these measures fail, it may be appropriate for the lawyer to resign in accordance with the rules for withdrawal from representation (Rule 2.09).